FYSETC/Marlin-2.0.x-FYSETC/README.md

 Additional documentation can be found at the [Marlin Home Page](http://marlinfw.org/).
 Please let us know if Marlin misbehaves in any way.
 Volunteers are standing by!

+## Note

+You need to change MOTHERBOARD define to the following option according to your F6 version

+F6 v1.3: #define MOTHERBOARD BOARD_FYSETC_F6_13

+F6 v1.4: #define MOTHERBOARD BOARD_FYSETC_F6_14

 ## Marlin 2.0

 Marlin 2.0 takes this popular RepRap firmware to the next level by adding support for much faster 32-bit and ARM-based boards while improving support for 8-bit AVR boards.
 Read about Marlin's decision to use a "Hardware Abstraction Layer" below.